thinhnh-vn/reserve/README.md

 phpMyReservation is a web-based reservation and booking system.

-It was originally written to replace the paper-based reservation system used to reserve a washing machine used by many people where I live.
+It was originally written to replace the paper-based reservation system used to reserve a common washing machine.
 Since it has other potential uses, and can be useful to others, I decided to make it available here.

-In addition to reserving a washing machine, it can for example be used to reserve a tennis court, a conference/meeting room etc. It is not intented to be used in situations where high security, high reliability or being able to handle hundreds of users is required.
+It can for example be used to reserve a tennis court, a conference/meeting room etc. It is not intented to be used in situations where high security, high reliability or being able to handle hundreds of users is required.

 ### !!!
 This project is currently not maintained !!!